-Last Updated on March 18, 2021 by Michelle Ball
+Last Updated on August 28, 2023 by Michelle Ball

-By Michelle Ball, California Education Attorney for Students since 1995
+By Michelle Ball, Sacramento California Expulsion, Special Education, sports/CIF, College, Education and School Attorney/Lawyer for Students since 1995

 “Initial evaluation shall consist of procedures-

 (I) to determine whether a child is a child with a disability … within 60 days of receiving parental consent for the evaluation, or, if the State establishes a timeframe within which the evaluation must be conducted, within such timeframe; and

 (II) to determine the educational needs of such child.” (emphasis added)

 California law mirrors these timelines in California Education Code section 56344, which similarly requires an IEP meeting be held within 60 days of “receipt of the parents written consent for assessment.”

 Once a parent signs and returns the assessment plan, the 60 day timeline starts ticking for the student’s assessment and future IEP meeting to be held by the school.